Welcome to Exeter Temple Corps

 Register at www.girlguiding.org.uk or contact carol.hawker@salvationarmy.org.uk

-A new social group commenced in October.
+GROUP CHAT A social group commenced in October.
 A chance to meet and chat over a cup of tea/coffee.

 The group will be providing a safe warm space to chat but also provide activities.